chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 ### The NFSv4.2 READ_PLUS operation

 NFS version 4.2 introduces an enhanced READ operation called READ_PLUS {{!RFC7862}}.
-READ_PLUS enables an NFS server to perform data reduction of READ results so that the returned READ data is more compact.
+READ_PLUS enables an NFS server to compact returned READ data payloads.

 In a READ_PLUS result, returned file content appears as a list of one or more of the following items:

-* Regular data content: the same as the result of a traditional READ operation.
+* Regular data content, the same as the result of a traditional READ operation
-* Unallocated space in a file: where no data has yet been written or previously-written data has been removed via a hole-punch operation.
+* Unallocated space in a file, where no data has been written, or previously-written data has been removed via a hole-punch operation
-* A counted pattern.
+* A counted pattern

-Upon receipt of a READ_PLUS result, an NFSv4.2 client expands the returned list into the preferred local representation of the original file content.
+Upon receipt of a READ_PLUS result, an NFSv4.2 client expands the returned list into its preferred representation of the original file content.

-Before receiving that result, an NFSv4.2 client typically does not know how the file's content is organized on the NFS server.
+Before receiving that result, an NFSv4.2 client is unaware of how the NFS server has organized the file content.
 Thus it is not possible to predict the size or structure of a READ_PLUS Reply in advance.
 The use of direct data placement is therefore challenging.

-A READ_PLUS content list containing more than one segment of regular file data could be conveyed using multiple Write chunks, but only if the client knows in advance where those chunks appear in the Reply Payload stream.
-Moreover, the usual benefits of hardware-assisted data placement are entirely waived if the client-side transport must parse the result of each read I/O.
+Moreover, the usual benefits of hardware-assisted data placement are entirely lost if the client must parse the result of each READ I/O.

-Therefore this Upper Layer Binding does not make any element of an NFSv4.2 READ_PLUS Reply DDP-eligible.
-Further, this Upper Layer Binding recommends that implementations avoid the use of the READ_PLUS operation on NFS/RDMA mount points.
+Therefore this Upper Layer Binding does not make elements of an NFSv4.2 READ_PLUS Reply DDP-eligible.
+Further, this Upper Layer Binding recommends that NFS client implemenations avoid using the READ_PLUS operation on NFS/RDMA mount points.

 ## Reply Size Estimation {#nfsv4-reply-size}